 Courtesy of Cadex

 A deep-cycle battery delivers 100–200 cycles before it starts the gradual decline.
 Replacement should occur when the capacity drops to 70 or 80 percent.
-Some applications allow lower capacity thresholds but the time for retirement should not fall below 50 percent because the aging occurs rapidly once the battery is past its prime.
-Apply a fully saturated charge of 14 to 16 hours.
+Some applications allow lower capacity thresholds but the time for retirement should not fall below 50 percent as aging may hasten once past prime.
+Apply a fully saturated charge lasting 14 to 16 hours.
 If this is not possible with each charge, allow the battery to fully saturate once every few weeks.
-Operate at moderate temperatures assure the longest service times.
-If at all possible, avoid deep discharges; charge more often.
+Operate at moderate temperatures and if at all possible, avoid deep discharges; charge more often.

 The primary reason for the relatively short cycle life of a lead acid battery is depletion of the active material.
 According to the 2010 BCI Failure Modes Study,* plate/grid-related breakdown has increased from 30 percent five years ago to 39 percent.
 The report does not give reasons for the increased wear-and-tear, other than to assume that higher demands of starter batteries in modern cars induce added stress.
 The organization conducts a study every 5 years to determine the failure modes of batteries that have been removed from service.
 (BCI stands for Battery Council International.)

 While the depletion of the active material is well understood and can be calculated, a lead acid battery suffers from other infirmities long before plate- and grid-deterioration sound the death knell.
-The following articles address the most common problems that develop with use and time and what battery users can do to minimize the effect.
-These are Corrosion / Shedding, Short, Sulfation, Water Loss / Dry-out, Acid Stratification and Surface Charge.
+These conditions are found under: Corrosion, Shedding and internal Short, Sulfation and How to Prevent it, and Water Loss, Acid Stratification and Surface Charge.
 Most of these can be reduced by proper handling.